mlund/virial/README.md

 # virial.py
-Script to fit the tail of radial distribution functions to model potential and to calculate the resulting virial coefficients.
+Script to fit the tail of the radial distribution functions to a model potential and to calculate the resulting virial coefficient and/or Kirkwood-Buff integrals (todo).

 ## Usage